akira/exq/README.md

 ## Using alongside Sidekiq / Resque

-To use alongside Sidekiq / Resque, make sure your namespaces as configured in exq match the namespaces you are using in Sidekiq.
-By default, exq will use the ```exq``` namespace, so you will have to change that.
+To use alongside Sidekiq / Resque, make sure your namespaces as configured in Exq match the namespaces you are using in Sidekiq.
+By default, Exq will use the ```exq``` namespace, so you will have to change that.

 Another option is to modify Sidekiq to use the Exq namespace in the sidekiq initializer in your ruby project:

 ```ruby
 Sidekiq.configure_server do |config|
   config.redis = { url: 'redis://127.0.0.1:6379', namespace: 'exq' }